Divorce Financial Settlements

 What is a financial settlement?

 A financial settlement is essentially who gets what after a couple separates and involves decisions about how assets should be divided.
 The separating couple can be married or civil partners.
-If you are not married we can also help with financial settlements during separation, which can be found on our unmarried couples page.

 When there is a decision to separate there will be a need to look at how assets should be shared.
 There is also the consideration of Children in the marriage and what is best for them and their needs.

 A financial settlement is a legally binding decision and will cover the specifics of your financials and assets.
 If you and your ex spouse or civil partner do not reach an agreement they could try and make a financial claim against you in the future.

 Our family law team can help you protect:

 - Custody of children – along with any maintenance payments, school fees etc.